Mc-Zen/tidy/typst-doc.typ

 /// This displays all (documented) functions in the module sorted alphabetically.
 ///
 /// - module-doc (dictionary): Module documentation information as returned by @@parse-module.
 /// - first-heading-level (integer): Level for the module heading.
+Function names are created as second-level headings and the "Parameters" heading is two levels below the first heading level.
+/// - show-module-name (boolean): Whether to output the name of the module.
 /// - type-colors (dictionary): Colors to use for each type.
 ///     Colors for missing types default to gray (`"#eff0f3"`).
 /// - allow-breaking (boolean): Whether to allow breaking of parameter description blocks